brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 * Read in Eric S. Raymond, :emphasis:`The Art of Unix Programming`.
 Existence of `website <http://www.catb.org/esr/writings/taoup/html/>`_ should allow easy recording of :emphasis:`bon mots`.

+  * 20170605: Am finished with Sec.
+5.2.6.
+It remains interesting, but it's also clear how little adhereance there is to Unix values in the field generally.
   * 20170522: Have reached Sec.
 4.4, starting at the beginning.

 Interesting things learned